 Reselling the plugin to clients

-Agency customers can resell the plugin under their own brand.
+Agency customers resell the plugin under their own brand.
 Each client site connects to your TTSWP account and uses your credit pool.
 Clients see your branding in the plugin.

 Pricing and packaging are up to you.
 Typical agency models: